Slepian model based independent interval approximation for the level excursion distributions: Stationary and non-stationary switch processes

 The key idea of the Slepian-based IIA is to match the expected value of the clipped Slepian process to the expected value of a switch process.
 This section provides a short account of the necessary results for this matching and the results that later give the probabilistic motivation for why the Slepian-based IIA is valid.
 For an overview of the switch process, see \cite{JAPbengtsson} and \cite{BengtssonP}.
 The switch process is defined by interlacing intervals of random length such that after the end of each random length, the process switches either from one to minus one or from minus one to one.
 The process is defined on the positive half line starting at the origin, and the initial value is determined by a Bernoulli random variable, such that the process starts at one with some probability $p_0$ and at minus one with $1-p_0$.
 The Bernoulli random variable is independent of the intervals, which are denoted by $T_i^-$, and $T_i^+$, for $i \in \mathbb N$ for the time spent in state minus one and one, respectively.
 Additionally, it's assumed that $T_i^+$ and $T_i^-$ sequences of independent identically distributed (iid) random variables which are also mutually independent.

-The resulting plus minus process is denoted by $D(t)$, $t>0$.
+The resulting plus-minus process is denoted by $D(t)$, $t>0$.
 However, $D(t)$ can be extended to the negative real line by attaching another realization at zero that starts from $-\delta$ in the negative direction.
 In Figure~\ref{SwitchLine}, we illustrate a trajectory of such a process, which starts at minus one.

 Before presenting some elementary results needed for this paper, we need to establish the notation used for the Laplace transform since this is the main mathematical tool used.
 Let $\Psi(s)$ be the Laplace transform of a probability distribution defined by the cdf $F$ with support on the positive half line.
-The Laplace transforms of $T_i^+$, $i \in \mathbb N$ are denoted by $\Psi_+(s)$ and $\Psi_-(s)$, and we simply drop the index $i$ since they are iid sequences of random variables.
+The Laplace transforms of $T_i^+$, $i \in \mathbb N$ are denoted by $\Psi_+(s)$ and $\Psi_-(s)$.

-We start with a proposition from \cite{BengtssonP} on the Laplace transform of the expected value function of the switch process in the notation of this paper. \begin{proposition}[\cite{BengtssonP}, {Proposition 1}] Let $D(t)$ be a non-stationary switch process then the Laplace transform of $P_\delta(t)=\Prob{\left(D(t)=1 \big | \delta\right)}$, $t>0$, is given by
+In this work, we utilize Proposition 1 from \cite{BengtssonP} on the Laplace transform of the expected value function of the switch process. \begin{proposition} Let $D(t)$ be a non-stationary switch process then the Laplace transform of $P_\delta(t)=\Prob{\left(D(t)=1 \big | \delta\right)}$, $t>0$, is given by

 Additionally, the Laplace transform of the expected value function $E_\delta(t)=\Ex{( D(t)\big |\delta)}$, $t>0$ is given by